 Lyn recently completed a six-year term on Planned Parenthood Federation of America board of directors, where she spearheaded adoption of core medical service standards for all Planned Parenthood affiliates.
 Prior to joining the violence against women field, Lyn was in private practice in Chicago, and clerked for the Honorable Harold A. Baker in the U.S. District Court in the Central District of Illinois.
 Lyn loves New England and has discovered the joys of splitting wood and using a roof rake!

-Before working with the Coalition's Public Affairs team, Madison was the Training and Programs Coordinator for the Coalition where she served on the Sexual Assault and Sexual Assault Nurse Examiner (SANE) Advisory Board and coordinated several Coalition programs.
+Before working with the Public Affairs team, Madison was the Training and Programs Coordinator for NHCADSV, where she served on the Sexual Assault and Sexual Assault Nurse Examiner (SANE) Advisory Board and coordinated several statewide programs, including the Family Violence Prevention Specialist Program, in our concerted efforts to end sexual violence.

 Prior to joining the Coalition’s staff, Madison served as a community advocate at two of NH’s crisis centers, HAVEN and SHARPP, where she provided direct service to victims and their loved ones.
 Madison graduated from the University of New Hampshire in 2016 with a bachelor’s degree in Social Work and is a former captain of the University of New Hampshire’s Women’s Volleyball team.
 During her time with UNH Athletics, she led her team to three consecutive conference championships and three Division I NCAA tournament appearances.